Duncan E. McKinlay

 Duncan E. McKinlay (October 6, 1862 – December 30, 1914) was an American lawyer and politician who served three terms as a U.S. Representative from California from 1905 to 1911.

 Biography

 Born in Orillia, Ontario, Canada, McKinlay attended the common schools.
 He later learned the trade of carriage painting and worked in Flint, Michigan, and San Francisco, Sacramento, and Santa Rosa, California.
-He studied law.
-He was admitted to the bar by the Supreme Court of California in 1892 and commenced practice in Santa Rosa.
-He later served as second assistant United States attorney at San Francisco 1901–1904, and first assistant United States attorney 1904–1907.
+After studying law, he was admitted to the bar by the Supreme Court of California in 1892 and commenced practice in Santa Rosa.
+He served as second assistant United States attorney at San Francisco from 1901–1904, and first assistant United States attorney from 1904–1905.

+Congress

 McKinlay was elected as a Republican to the Fifty-ninth, Sixtieth, and Sixty-first Congresses (March 4, 1905 – March 3, 1911).
-He was an unsuccessful candidate for reelection in 1910 to the Sixty-second Congress.
-In 1910, President William Howard Taft appointed him United States surveyor of customs for the port of San Francisco, California.
-He died in Berkeley, California on December 30, 1914, and was interred in Sunset Cemetery.
+He was unsuccessful for renomination to Congress in 1910.
+After McKinlay's defeat, President William Howard Taft appointed him United States surveyor of customs for the port of San Francisco.
+He died in Berkeley, California on December 30, 1914, and was interred in Sunset View Cemetery in nearby El Cerrito.